drago-ex/translator/readme.md

 }
 ```

-In Templates using the underscore:
+The template displays the translation follows:

 ```latte
 {_'hello.word'}